pdjr-beatrice/log/README.md

 ## Extracting and processing log file data

-All of the log file extraction scripts have the general syntax "_script_ [_option..._] _file-selector..._" where the _file-selector_ argument is a full or partial log file name of the form _YYYYMMDD_, _YYYYMM_ or _YYYY_, selecting a daily log file, all log files for a month or all log files for a year respectively.
+All of the log file extraction and processing scripts take a _file-selector_ argument which is a full or partial log file name of the form _YYYYMMDD_, _YYYYMM_ or _YYYY_, selecting a daily log file, all log files for a month or all log files for a year respectively.

 ### log-positions - get the positions through which the vessel passed in a particular period